samize/football-mapper/README.md

 # Reading list
 # Research plan and time-line

 The first task for this project will be to isolate lines from a still images to identify if the image contains a pitch/field.
 If the image contains a field, overlay gridlines on the pitch based on dimensions that are provided as parameters of the program.
-Once this image grid space is determined, object detection for players, ball, etc.
+Object detection algorithms for players, ball, etc. can be developed while developing the image grid space.
+Once the image grid space is determined, positions from object detection relative to the field can be used to mapped into the image grid space.
+Determine the position of the players on the field based on the provided image grid space and object detection.
+Using object positions, event detection such as ball possession or (other events) can be explored.

 # Plan for data and experiments